 Each of the above reasons are discussed in detail below, but first, what actually happens to the body during jogging?

 What Happens During Jogging?

 Every running or jogging step is a traveling jump from one foot onto the other.
 So when you are jogging or running, it constitutes repetitive high impact (full body weight) landing on one foot at a time.
-Watch the next 40 secs video to see what happens when someone jogs on flat feet (also called pes planus or fallen arches) which is a very common postural deformity in which the inside of the sole of the foot drops towards the ground.
+Watch the next 40-second video to see what happens when someone jogs on flat feet (also called pes planus or fallen arches), which is a very common postural deformity in which the inside of the sole of the foot drops towards the ground.

 As shown in several of my previous articles, the feet are the foundations of the body.
-Correct toes and foot alignment is a pre-requisite to achieving correct posture.
+Correct toes and foot alignment is a prerequisite to achieving correct posture.
 Alignment in the foot and toes is even more important in jogging.
-High impact landing on miss-aligned toes and feet worsens their miss-aligned condition.
+High impact landing on misaligned toes and feet worsens their condition.
 Not only that; an upward rippling effect from the feet will put the ankle, knee and hip joints, even the spine and neck also out of alignment.

-Needless to add that the seven neck vertebrae which might already be over-curved from carrying the head in front of the body instead of straight above it, will also increase their miss-alignment with high impact pressure from gravity during jogging, resulting in ever increasing chronic neck pain.
+Needless to add that the seven neck vertebrae, which might already be over-curved from carrying the head in front of the body instead of straight above it, will also increase their misalignment with high impact pressure from gravity during jogging, resulting in ever increasing chronic neck pain.

 In short, jogging may put you at risk of a number of common injuries arising from high impact landing on a poor posture.
 Some of them are listed below.